On the convergence of arithmetic orbifolds: Introduction

 \subsubsection{Quadratic forms}

-As we mentioned the proof of Theorem \ref{conv_Bianchi} we give is an quantification of some of Bianchi's arguments in \cite{Bianchi}; on of the purposes of his work was to establish the finiteness of the number $h_F(d)$ of classes of integral quadratic forms over $F$ modulo $\SL_2(\so_F)$ with discriminant $d$.
-Our argument yields the following quantitative improvement on his result.
+As we mentioned the proof of Theorem \ref{conv_Bianchi} we give is a quantification of some of Bianchi's arguments in \cite{Bianchi}; one of the purposes of his work was to establish the finiteness of the number $h_F(d)$ of classes of integral quadratic forms over $F$ modulo $\SL_2(\so_F)$ with discriminant $d$.
+Bianchi's paper does not give an explicit estimate in terms of either $d$ or $D_F$: using our result we obtain the following estimate.

-\begin{corstar} For every $\eps>0$ there is a $C_\eps>0$ such that for every discriminant $d\in\ZZ$ and every quadratic field $F$ we have $h_F(d) \le C_\eps (d\cdot D_F)^{1+\eps}$.
+\begin{corstar} For every $\eps>0$ there is a $C_\eps>0$ such that for every discriminant $d\in\so_F$ and every quadratic field $F$ we have $h_F(d) \le C_\eps (d\cdot D_F)^{1+\eps}$.

-There are $\delta,C_\eps>0$ such that for every cubic field $F$ we have $h_F(d) \le C d^{3/2+\eps}\cdot D_F^{3/2-\delta}$. \end{corstar}
+There are $\delta,C_\eps>0$ such that for every cubic field $F$ we have $h_F(d) \le C_\eps d^{3/2+\eps}\cdot D_F^{3/2-\delta}$. \end{corstar}